edison914/Ab-Clone-Express/README.md

     }
     ```

-## Add Query Filters to Get All Spots
+## Add Query Filters to Get All Spots - working on thisj
 Return spots filtered by query parameters.

 * Require Authentication: false